ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 Servers advertising this capability indicate that they are capable of handling the message tag described below from clients, and will use with the same tag and value in their response.

-Servers MUST reject the capability at negotiation time if the `batch` capability is not also negotiated.
-Additionally, servers supporting `cap-notify` MUST cancel the capability if `batch` is removed at any time.
+If the capability is negotiated, the `batch` capability MUST also be treated as being implicitly negotiated.
+Servers supporting `cap-notify` MUST cancel the capability if `batch` support is explicitly removed at any time.

 ### Batch types